dxdxdt/proone/doc/htbt.md

 * The OP code of a message header dictates the format of the following frame

-The framinig protocol is designed so that multiple sessions can be pipelined over a TCP/IP connection or a DNS TXT record stream.
+The framinig protocol is designed so that multiple sessions can be pipelined into a single TCP/IP connection or a DNS TXT record stream.

 ## Other Characteristics
 * Heartbeat Protocol is a big-endian protocol